Advertiser disclosure

 Submitting your enrollment deposit

 Once you’ve decided, it’s time to submit your enrollment deposit.
 This is a non-refundable payment made to guarantee your spot in the incoming freshman class.
 The deposit fee varies between different colleges, and can range from $100 to $1,000.
 The cost of your deposit may be covered by your financial aid award.
 If this isn’t the case (and you’re unable to cover the cost yourself) you can submit a deposit waiver request to your college admissions office.
-If your college doesn’t provide an official waiver form, you can use this one supplied by the National Association for College Admission Counseling (NACAC).

-Keep in mind that you should only commit to one school and avoid “double depositing”.
+Keep in mind that you should only commit to one school and avoid “double depositing.”
 Although it’s a tempting way to delay your decision until the fall, it’s considered unethical because it fills a spot that could have gone to another student.
 Not to mention, you’ll forfeit the deposit at the school you don’t end up attending.
 Some schools even reserve the right to rescind an offer of admission if they find out a student put down a second deposit at another college.

 Once you’ve officially enrolled in college, it’s time to get excited!
 Check out the following resources to prepare for your first year of college: